 If you would like to host an Assembly Day, you will find all the information, including a comprehensive instruction manual, on our page ‘Have an Assembly Day’.
 A minimum commitment to assemble 200 Birthing Kits is required to organise an Assembly Day.
-You will need a group of people who are willing to help assemble the kits, a suitable venue in which to work, and the funds required to cover the cost of the quantity of kits pledged (i.e. the minimum commitment of 200 Birthing Kits at $3 per kit will result in a cost of $600).
+You will need a group of people who are willing to help assemble the kits, a suitable venue in which to work, and the funds required to cover the cost of the quantity of kits pledged.

-Plastic sheet to prevent the mother and newborn coming into contact with the ground or an unhygienic surface
+A plastic sheet to prevent the mother and newborn coming into contact with the ground or an unhygienic surface.

-Sterile blade to cut the umbilical cord cleanly and reduce risk of newborn sepsis and tetanus
+A sterile blade to cut the umbilical cord cleanly and reduce risk of newborn sepsis and tetanus.

 Why don't you put more in the kits?

 The kits are a simple and effective tool for basic infection prevention and first-line childbirth care.
 Each component has been selected to support the 6 principles of cleanliness at birth for mothers, newborns, and birth attendants in low-resource and emergency settings.
 Additional items would increase the weight and cost of the kit and create issues with shipment and supply from Australia.

 Assembly Day fundraising supports the production and delivery of Birthing Kits.
 The cost of one Birthing Kit is $5.
 This includes all materials in the kit, costs associated with assembly, warehousing & freight of kits, and overall program management, including monitoring and evaluation.

 How do you know if the kits get to their destination?